Colour: DSH Orange & White Tabby

 Born Approx: April 22, 2022

-A curious home owner (who happens to be a PAW foster provider) asked her neighbours why they were boarding up around the bottom of their backyard shed.
-The answer was that they were "tired of mother cats giving birth under it".
-They wanted the current family gone.
-With all the nailing and hammering, the little momma had bolted, along with her kittens.
-The neighbour had left an opening so as not to trap anyone under the shed.
-A few hours later, a tiny orange kitten was seen sitting in the grass, bewildered and alone.
-That was Peanut.
-We're not sure why he was left behind - other than his mother was likely completely traumatized.
-A few weeks later, the mom and siblings were spotted again and Peanut's foster family sprang into action.
-The remaining three kittens were trapped but their orange mom remains elusive, unfortunately.
-We still hope to rescue her.
-Peanut's sibling have been named Brazil, Cashew and Hazel - the "Nut" Family!
+A curious home owner (who happens to be a PAW foster-provider) asked her neighbours why they were boarding up around the bottom of their backyard shed.
+The answer was that they were “tired of mother cats giving birth under it”.
+With all the nailing and hammering, apparently the most recent mother cat had bolted, along with all her kittens but one.
+That one (Peanut) was rescued almost immediately (and quickly adopted).
+A few weeks later, the remaining three kittens were trapped but sadly their orange mom was never captured.
+The three remaining kittens are the ‘Nuts’: Hazel, Cashew and Brazil.
+Hazel and Cashew have been adopted.

 If you are interested in Brazil, you are welcome to fill out an inquiry here.